Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 5. Break the rules with bridging textiles

-I often use texture and pattern in fabrics to bring different colour combinations together.
-I chose the new range of designer outdoor cushions with this purpose specifically in mind.
+I use texture and pattern in fabrics to bring different colour combinations together.
+Armadillo Sun's range of designer outdoor cushions is made with this purpose in mind.
 The Wave fabric cushion, for example, connects our ocean blue and pumice furniture beautifully and combines fabulously with both navy and turquoise.

 A luxury fabric cushioned sun lounger is made extra inviting with a turquoise patterned outdoor cushion